pengxu1308/BHS_trRSA_project/README.md

 Channels_clusters.png: location of EEG sensors.

-EEGdata.zip: raw data downloaded from OSF.
+EEGdata.zip: raw data downloaded from OSF.(SEE UPDATES)

 preproc(folder): it contains the preproccessed EEG data(after unzip the file).

 preprocess.m: preprocessing method from the original paper.

+# updates
+it seems like the EEGdata.zip file is too large to upload, so there's no such a file in this repository.
+One can get the full data set from OSF.